collinco2/sentinelforge/docs/PRD.md

 Optionally run an OpenTAXII server for STIX feeds.
 Slack/email integration for alerting.

-Single-page web app or simple front-end served by the aggregator's
+Single-page web app or simple front-end served by the aggregator’s

 API.